elastic/integrations/CONTRIBUTING.md

    ```

    The command above will boot up the Elastic stack (Elasticsearch, Kibana, Package Registry) using Docker containers.
-   It rebuilds the Package Registry Docker image using local packages and boots up the Package Registry.
+   It rebuilds the Package Registry Docker image using packages built in step 1. and boots up the Package Registry.

    To reload the already deployed Package Registry use the following command: